 For your lunch – Yangon Bakehouse

-“YBH runs an apprentice training programme for local women that have come from difficult circumstances” Says co-founder Cavelle Dove.
+“YBH runs an apprentice training program for local women that have come from difficult circumstances,” Says co-founder Cavelle Dove.
 “All women that join the apprenticeships are referred from specialist agencies that work with women in need.”

 For your souvenirs – Pomelo Yangon